MSDuran/HISTORIFY-TOOLS/README.md

 # HISTORIFY-TOOLS

-This code repo. contains useful toools that I developed for my graduation project.
+This code repo. contains useful tools that I developed for my graduate project.